Marie Rimmer: Political career

 Rimmer first became a Labour local councillor for St Helens in 1978.
 In 1985, she became Labour leader of the council.
-In 1986, Rimmer debated against the unfriendly take-over bid from BTR Industries, arguing that the loss of local control of the company would greatly harm St Helens.
+In 1986, Rimmer debated against an unfriendly take-over bid for Pilkington from BTR Industries, arguing that the loss of local control of the company would greatly harm St Helens.
 BTR withdrew its offer the same year.
 In 1993, Rimmer stepped down as Labour leader of the council and returned to Pilkington Glass as a health and safety advisor, until retiring from the position following the 1999 St Helens Metropolitan Borough Council election, where she became Labour leader of the council for the second time.

 Prior to the 2001 general election, Rimmer was blocked from being shortlisted for St Helens South and Whiston by Labour's National Executive Committee, amidst accusations of a "stitch-up" to parachute Shaun Woodward into the seat, as he was unlikely to win his Witney seat which he had won in 1997 as a Conservative.
 Labour officials refused to disclose reasons why Rimmer had been excluded from the shortlist, and despite being noted as a local favourite, Rimmer insisted that, despite her exclusion, she was not angry and that she "...did not come into politics to be angry".

 In the 2004 St Helens Metropolitan Borough Council election, Rimmer held her seat in West Park after 3 recounts, however the Labour council lost its majority and lost overall control of the council to no overall control.
 In the same year, Rimmer was a board member of the Northwest Development Agency (NWDA), a regional development agency for the North West England.
 In July, Rimmer and the St Helens Council backed the plans for the construction for a new stadium for St Helens R.F.C. as part of a £100m leisure complex.
 She was appointed Commander of the Order of the British Empire (CBE) in the 2005 Birthday Honours for services to local government.